r4fek/django-cassandra-engine/README.rst

     :alt: Downloads

 django-cassandra-engine is a database wrapper for Django Framework.
-It uses latest `Cqlengine <https://github.com/cqlengine/cqlengine>`_ which is currently the best Cassandra CQL 3 Object Mapper for Python.
+It uses the latest `cassandra-driver <https://github.com/datastax/python-driver>`_ while primarily utilizing `Cqlengine <https://github.com/cqlengine/cqlengine>`_ which is currently the best Cassandra CQL 3 Object Mapper for Python and was integrated into `cassandra-driver`.

 :License: 2-clause BSD
 :Keywords: django, cassandra, orm, nosql, database, python